20 Best Movies About Sisters to Watch with Your Sister

 Pop up the corn and binge watch these heartwarming movies with your sibling.

 Tina Fey and Amy Poehler team up in this hilarious depiction of what Peter Pan syndrome looks like when it happens to women.
 Yes, they’re forty-ish siblings who still have some growing up to do.
 They just want to have one final party in the house where they grew up before their parents sell it off.
 And sure enough, the house gets trashed.
-But in fixing the house, the sisters repair their relationship too, and learn some hard lesson in the process.
+But in fixing the house, the sisters repair their relationship too and learn some hard lessons in the process.
 And did we mention it’s funny?
 Hilarious.
 Want more laughs?
 Here are the 100+ funniest movies of all time.

 This may be Winona Ryder’s best role as Jo March, the fiercely independent writer in this adaptation of Louisa May Alcott’s classic novel.
 Susan Sarandon is lovely as the wise matriarch of the five March sisters; Claire Danes will break your heart as vulnerable, sickly Beth; and Kirsten Dunst plays the jealous youngest sister, Amy, with just the right mix of sass and sentiment.
 Set during the Civil War, the movie manages to blend the sisters’ playwriting and snowball hijinks with frozen pond disasters and letters from Father in the front lines with a perfect balance that warms the heart.
 Check out these other movies that will make you feel nice and cozy.